NALCAB

 Construction is expected to conclude toward the end of 2026, with NALCAB preparing for a move that feels both logistical and ceremonial.
 For the organization, the transition represents a fresh start grounded in continuity.
 For the neighborhood, it signals a quieter but lasting shift.

-Like the bank that once occupied this corner, the new NALCAB headquarters will continue to operate transactionally, but with a transformed definition of value.
+Like the bank that once occupied this corner, the new NALCAB building will continue to operate transactionally, but with a transformed definition of value.
 Instead of deposits and withdrawals, the building will facilitate exchanges of knowledge, support, mentorship, and opportunity.
 Visitors arriving from Market Square, locals walking in from nearby neighborhoods, and students from the growing downtown UT San Antonio campus will encounter a place that is open, legible, and inviting.

 In an area experiencing renewed energy and institutional investment, the building positions itself as both participant and anchor as it simultaneously absorbs the buzz of downtown growth while grounding it in service and purpose.
 What was once a financial institution will again function as a neighborhood cornerstone, quietly shaping daily life through access and connection.
+Only now, the most valuable assets inside will be opportunity, trust, and the long work of community-building.

 Cover rendering courtesy of Gensler.